Best Threat Intelligence Platform Vendors: Enterprise Buyer's Guide

 Traditional firewalls can’t protect against stolen passwords.
 VPNs don’t stop account takeovers.
 Your security stack detects breaches, but can it prevent them?

 Traditional security tools detect attacks after they’re inside your network.
-Threat intelligence platforms detect threats before they reach your front door.
+Threat intelligence platforms and threat intelligence tools detect threats before they reach your front door.

 The question isn’t whether you need threat intelligence.
 It’s which platform fits your environment.